gregwebs/StateTree/README.md

 StateTree is an implementation of the statechart concept.
 The name comes from how a statechart can be modeled as a tree (hierarchy).
 StateTree can have multiple active branches (concurrency).

+StateTree was developed for managing the state of a [single-page client-side UI](https://apps.facebook.com/yaptvguide) where the user is able to navigate around the entire UI.
+StateTree is different from most FSM and statecharts because the base library assumes that state transitions are allowed.
+This removes a lot of boilerplate when this assumpiton is correct.
+To restrict state, look at the signal add-on.

 Perhaps the biggest feature of StateTree is safety.